dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 ---

 <img alt="How to add sitemap to Jekyll blog" title="How to add sitemap to Jekyll blog" itemprop="thumbnailUrl" src="/images/add-sitemap-to-Jekyll-github-pages.jpg">
+In one of my previous posts I wrote on [How to create a Jekyll Blog](http://blog.webjeda.com/how-I-created-webjeda-blog).
+If you have created a blog for yourself or if you already have a Jekyll blog then go through this tutorial.

 A sitemap is a list of links of all your web pages.
 Sitemap will be in ```.xml``` format.
 A sitemap helps search engine bots to crawl through your website.
 Sitemap will also have metadata such as date of a post, pages, last modified date and how often it was updated etc., It looks like your **feed.xml** file.